 - Individuals should provide ID and insurance information when they arrive to any site for vaccination.
 Those that meet all other qualifications, but are without insurance are still eligible to receive the vaccine.

-- While pre-registration is preferred and encouraged, it is not required to receive a vaccine.
+- Persons receiving the 3rd dose booster who did not receive their 1st or 2nd dose at LSUHS, need to pre-register below.
+While pre-registration is preferred and encouraged for 1st dose recipients, it is not required to receive a vaccine.

 COVID-19 Vaccine Information (click a tab below)